NaeemK1188/c1224-code-solutions/typescript-view-swapping/typescript-view-swapping-quiz-notes.md

 - What is the `event.target`?

-  is the object element responsible for the triggered event
+  is the object element responsible for the triggered event. who actually responsible for firing the event

 - What is the effect of setting an element to `display: none`?

-  removing any existing effects from object's property
+  removing any existing effects from object's property. makes it removing it from the actual document like absolute not like visibility or use visibility hidden(the content is larger still taking a space )

 - What does the `element.matches()` method take as an argument and what does it return?

-  the name of the attribute we want to check of its existence in html
+  the name of the attribute we want to check of its existence in html. or take a css selector but has to be a css

 - How can you retrieve the value of an element's attribute?